wpyoga/openvz6-glibc-patch/ubuntu/README.md

 1. Upgrade the system to 18.04 Bionic
 1. Patch, build, and install glibc 2.27 using another set of patches

-After the system upgrade, these packages should be safe to remove: cpp-5 e2fsprogs-l10n finger gcc-4.8-base gcc-5 gcc-5-base gcc-6-base libasan2 libgcc-5-dev
-module-init-tools libisl15 liblua5.1-0 libmpx0 libustr-1.0-1
-debconf-utils lzma procinfo makedev
+After the system upgrade, you can remove the unsupported packages except for `dialog`, which is sometimes needed by `apt`.

 ## Upgrade 18.04 Bionic to 20.04 Focal